Skip to content

 Presbyopia can significantly impact your quality of life.
 Regular daily activities like reading books, instruction manuals and food labels, scrolling through your phone, threading a needle and other close-up tasks can become daunting.

-The good news is, with the help of AEG Vision, this common vision condition can be effectively managed, so you won’t have to compromise on your quality of life.
+The good news is, with the help of Clearvue Vision Center, this common vision condition can be effectively managed, so you won’t have to compromise on your quality of life.

 Illustration showing a normal eye, a presbyopia eye, and a presbyopia corrected eye